MeterianHQ/rust-sample-project/README.md

 # rust-sample-project
-A sample Rust project to showcase the Meterian scanner integration with GitHub actions
+A sample Rust project to showcase the Meterian scanner integration with GitHub actions.